 After the building was abandoned, the cellar was expanded by a series of pits to acquire clay material for plastering (daubing) the walls of a building.
 These pits probably were used for mixing the daub as well, with the central shaft supplying ground water.
 In the central shaft were found the impressions of marsh grasses that were used to mix with the clay as a binder.

-The frame of the barracks was reconstructed in 2006 on the site of the original building.
-Beginning in March 2020, this aging structure will be dismantled and replaced.
-This project is graciously funded by the Jamestowne Society.
+In 2006, the barracks frame was first reconstructed on the site of the original building.
+In 2020, the structure was dismantled and rebuilt to help ensure its longevity.
+This project was graciously funded by the Jamestowne Society.